tess-phillips/ToDoList/README.md

 As a busy person I want to:

-- add tasks to a list so that I can keep track of them
+- Add tasks to a list so that I can keep track of them
-- check tasks off my list to see what I've done
+- Check tasks off my list to see what I've done
-- delete tasks from the list if I don't need to do them anymore
+- Delete tasks from the list if I don't need to do them anymore
-- use all the features of the app without relying on a mouse.
+- Use all the features of the app without relying on a mouse.

 ## Acceptance Criteria <a name="criteria"></a>